24th Michigan Infantry Regiment

 The 24th Michigan Infantry Regiment was an infantry regiment that served in the Union Army during the American Civil War.
 It was part of the Union Iron Brigade.
+It was chosen to be the honor guard for the Funeral of Abraham Lincoln.

 Service

 The 24th Michigan Infantry was organized at Detroit, Michigan and mustered into Federal service on August 15, 1862.
 It was assigned to the famous Iron Brigade in the Army of the Potomac.
 The brigade's commander General John Gibbon had requested a new regiment be added to his command because its four original regiments (the 2nd, 6th, and 7th Wisconsin and the 19th Indiana) had been severely depleted by combat action and numbered less than 1000 men total by October 1862.
 He said that ideally it should be a Western regiment since the others were from that part of the country.
 Gibbon's request granted, the 24th Michigan joined the brigade and saw its first action at Fredericksburg taking on a nuisance battery of Confederate horse artillery south of the town.
+The regiment would follow up its actions at Fredericksburg with a raid on Port Royal, Virginia and fighting at Fitzhugh Crossing.
+It would earn the Model 1858 Hardee Hat of the Iron Brigade in May, 1863.

 The 24th saw no major action during the Chancellorsville campaign, but at Gettysburg it "Went into action with 496 officers and men.
 Killed & mortally wounded: 89; Otherwise wounded: 218; Captured: 56; Total casualties: 363.
-Five color bearers were killed and all the color guard killed or wounded."
+Nine color bearers were killed or mortally wounded and two wounded, of 13 men to hold onto the flag during the first day of the battle, and all the color guard killed or wounded, a net loss of 80%.
+The 24th Michigan alongside the 1st Minnesota Infantry Regiment suffered the highest casualties of any Union forces that fought at Gettysburg."